 In addition to his life of public service, Steve has also been active in his community.
 From 2009 - 2014, he was the campaign chairman for the United Way of Marshall County, helping to raise more than $4 million for United Way agencies.
 He is the founder of Mentor Marshall, which serves young people in Marshall County with a mentoring program.
 Mentor Marshall was designed to involve positive, successful adults in the lives of at-risk children as mentors and role models.
 The goal – to keep these children drug-free and in school, while giving them hope and the tools they need to achieve their dreams.
 Steve has served as a board member to the Kids to Love Foundation, which helps foster children in North Alabama, Marshall County ARC and the Albertville City Schools Foundation.

 In his free time, Steve enjoys running, cycling, swimming, triathlons, hiking, kayaking and spending time with his family.
-He and his wife Bridgette are the proud parents of their daughter, Faith, a student at Jacksonville State University.
-They are members of LifePoint Church in Albertville.
+Steve is the proud father of Faith, a student at Jacksonville State University.
+He is a member of LifePoint Church in Albertville.

 For Steve, helping others has always been his top priority.
 He will stand up for the most vulnerable members of our society as Attorney General and protect the rule of law for all Alabamians.
 During his short time as Attorney General, Steve has established an impressive conservative record on state and federal issues, including: